awslabs/raf/docs/wiki/3_dev_guide/Profile-Model.md

 result = raf.utils.profiler.get()
 with open("profile.json", "w") as filep:
     json.dump(result, filep, indent=4)
+raf.utils.profiler.clear()
 ```

-Note that the API `raf.utils.profiler.get()` will collect all the profiling results and clear the cache.
+Note that the API `raf.utils.profiler.get()` will collect all the profiling results and keep the cache for potential access.
+Call the API `raf.utils.profiler.clear()` explicitly to clear the cache.
 The profiling results will be stored in memory in JSON format.
 You can either save it to a JSON file or directly call `raf.utils.profiler.dump(filename:str)`.
 Here is a snippet of the dumped JSON log.
 In short, each executed op will have two entries in the log with the start and end timestamps, and other information.

 ```
 {